The Human Footprint

 We erect cities, trim forests, and alter the environment.
-In fact, 75% of land outside of ice sheets are managed by us.
+In fact, 75% of land outside of ice sheets is managed by us.

 Because of our massive human footprint, scientists are proposing we have already entered a new epoch called the “Anthropocene”.

 Let’s examine the extent of the human footprint on Earth.

 Forests cover approximately 30% of Earth’s land surface and are important carbon sinks.
 But as the urban area expands, forest cover is in the decline.
 According to the World Resource Institute, we have already lost 80% of the world’s natural forests due to our human footprint.

 The emergence of humans has left a profound impact on the planet.
 We can measure the cumulative impact of human disturbance in nature through the global human footprint index: